mnieber/compile-env/README.md

           one.env:
             dependencies:
               - foo.env
-            includes:
+            targets:
               - bar.env
               - baz.env

           two.env:
-            includes:
+            targets:
               - bar.env
 ```

 ## Running docker-compose-env

-When you run `docker-compose-env my-env-spec.yaml up` then it will temporarily add the  variables in `secrets.env` (the global dependency) and `foo.env` (the dependency of `one.env`) to the environment and use them to interpolate the variables in `bar.env` and `baz.env` (the includes for `one.env`).
+When you run `docker-compose-env my-env-spec.yaml up` then it will temporarily add the  variables in `secrets.env` (the global dependency) and `foo.env` (the dependency of `one.env`) to the environment and use them to interpolate the variables in `bar.env` and `baz.env` (the targets for `one.env`).
 The result of that interpolation is written as a new .env file to `one.env`.
 The processing of `two.env` is similar.
 The docker-compose file can then refer to `one.env` and `two.env` in its `env_file` section.
 Note that `one.env` and `two.env` are created independently (reading the variables to create `one.env` does not affect the creation of `two.env`).

 ## Variable interpolation